immunefi-team/Bounty_Boosts/DeGate/26017 - [SC - Insight] getTransactionCount will break at some point ru....md

 # getTransactionCount will break at some point running out of gas

-Submitted on Wed Nov 22 2023 20:11:00 GMT-0400 (Atlantic Standard Time) by @dontonka for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)
+Submitted on Nov 23rd 2023 at 02:11:00 UTC by @dontonka for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)

 Report ID: #26017